schubergphilis/mercury/README.md

 ## What is Mercury ?
 Mercury is a Global loadbalancer, designed to add a dns based loadbalancing layer on top of its internal loadbalancer or 3rd pary loadbalancers such as cloud services.
-This makes mercury able to loadbalance across multiple cloud environments using dns, while keeping existing cloud loadbancer sollutions in place.
+This makes mercury able to loadbalance across multiple cloud environments using dns, while keeping existing cloud loadbalancer sollutions in place.

 ## Resources